Chordian/sidfactory2/README.md

   file.
 Including a default template `/documentation/user.default.ini`.
 - Added: configuration option `Window.Scaling` to scale the contents of the window.
 (Thanks to Matty Seito for suggesting)
+- Added: Configuration options:
+  - `Editor.Confirm.QuickSave` to enable/disable confirmation dialog on quick
+    save.
+  - `Sound.Output.Gain` for boosting/lowering output volume of the editor.
 - Added: Configuration option `Sound.Output.Gain` for boosting/lowering output
   volume of the editor.
 - Added: Configuration options (thanks to Laszlo Vincenzo Vincze for suggesting):

   - `Editor.Follow.Play` to set default follow play on/off.
   - `Editor.Sequence.Highlights` to set default sequence highlights on/off.
   - `Sound.Emulation.Default.Model` to set the default SID model (6581/8580) on